Sandra Zampa

-Sandra Zampa (born 16 May 1956) is an Italian politician who sat in the Chamber of Deputies for the Democratic Party.
-She has been an Undersecretary at the Ministry of Health from September 2019 to February 2021 in the midst of the COVID-19 pandemic, as part of the Conte II cabinet.
+Sandra Zampa (born 16 May 1956) is an Italian politician of the Democratic Party who has been serving as a member of the Senate since 2022.

+Zampa previously sat in the Chamber of Deputies.
+She served as Undersecretary at the Ministry of Health from September 2019 to February 2021 in the midst of the COVID-19 pandemic, as part of the Conte II cabinet.

 Political career

+In parliament, Zampa was part of a cross-party committee on child protection.

 Zampa has been responsible for the response to the COVID-19 pandemic in Italy.
 She announced the purchase of many new ventilators as well as the importing of one and a half million masks from South Africa.

+In addition to her role in the Chamber of Deputies and in the Senate, Zampa has served as a member of the Italian delegation to the Parliamentary Assembly of the Council of Europe from 2015 to 2018 and again since 2023.
+In this capacity, she has been a member of the Assembly's Committee on Migration, International Protection and Economic Co-operation.